 Early Career Scientist Leadership Spotlight — Sumeet Nayak

-We’re taking time over the following weeks to get to know the members of the GSA’s Early Career Scientist Steering Committee.
+We’re taking time over the following weeks to get to know the members of the GSA’s Early Career Scientist Committees.
 Join us every week to learn more about our early career scientist advocates.

 Communication & Outreach Subcommittee Co-Chair